vlang/v/doc/docs.md

 ## Cross compilation

+Cross compilation is supported for Windows, Linux and FreeBSD.

-To cross compile your project simply run
+To cross compile your project simply run:

 ```shell
 v -os windows .